Mineral: Hardness

-The hardness of a mineral defines how much it can resist scratching.
+The hardness of a mineral defines how much it can resist scratching or indentation.
 This physical property is controlled by the chemical composition and crystalline structure of a mineral.
-A mineral's hardness is not necessarily constant for all sides, which is a function of its structure; crystallographic weakness renders some directions softer than others.
-An example of this property exists in kyanite, which has a Mohs hardness of 5 parallel to [001] but 7 parallel to [100].

-The most common scale of measurement is the ordinal Mohs hardness scale.
+The most commonly used scale of measurement is the ordinal Mohs hardness scale, which measures resistance to scratching.
 Defined by ten indicators, a mineral with a higher index scratches those below it.
 The scale ranges from talc, a phyllosilicate, to diamond, a carbon polymorph that is the hardest natural material.
 The scale is provided below:

+A mineral's hardness is a function of its structure.
+Hardness is not necessarily constant for all crystallographic directions; crystallographic weakness renders some directions softer than others.
+An example of this hardness variability exists in kyanite, which has a Mohs hardness of 51/2 parallel to [001] but 7 parallel to [100].